SiddhuBondre/ML-Rainfall-Prediction/README.md

 📌 Objective

-The aim of this project is to predict rainfall amount or rainfall occurrence using historical weather data.
+The objective of this project is to predict whether it will rain using daily recorded weather data.
-By applying machine learning models, this project seeks to help farmers, disaster management teams, and weather services make better decisions.
+We use a Random Forest Classifier to learn patterns between meteorological parameters and rainfall occurrence.

 📂 Dataset